Deviled egg: Europe

+United Kingdom

-A 16th century recipe for devilled eggs comes from the Thomas Dawson book The Good Huswifes Jewell.
+A 16th-century recipe for deviled eggs comes from Thomas Dawson's book The Good Huswifes Jewell.
 It stuffs the eggs with a mixture of herbs and spices.

-The term devilled eggs is British first appearing in print in 1786.
+The term devilled eggs in English first appeared in print in 1786.

-In the UK, the dish is popular at buffets.
+In the United Kingdom, the dish is popular at buffets.
 The eggs are made with a mixture of mayonnaise, English mustard, paprika and chives.
 Cayenne pepper or Tabasco sauce is often added to the mixture.

 Italy

-In Italy uova ripiene are usually stuffed with minced boiled egg yolks, tuna, capers, anchovies, chopped parsley, and mayonnaise.
+In Italy, uova ripiene are usually stuffed with minced boiled egg yolks, tuna, capers, anchovies, chopped parsley, and mayonnaise.
 They are usually prepared around Easter time.

 Sweden

-In Sweden, the deviled egg (fyllda ägghalvor) is a traditional dish for the Easter Smörgåsbord, where the yolk is mixed with caviar, cream or sour cream, optionally chopped red onion, and decorated with chopped chives or dill, perhaps with a piece of anchovy or pickled herring.
+In Sweden, the deviled egg (fyllda ägghalvor) is a traditional dish for the Smörgåsbord during Easter, where the yolk is mixed with caviar, cream or sour cream, optionally chopped red onion, and decorated with chopped chives or dill, perhaps with a piece of anchovy or pickled herring.

 Hungary

 In Hungarian cuisine, the yolks are mashed and mixed with white bread soaked in milk, mustard and parsley, often served as an appetizer.